 The decision of whether or not to pursue prenatal genetic testing is up to you.
 Your doctor and genetic counselor are available to you with all of the information you need to make an informed decision that fits with your beliefs, values, needs, and personality.
-Your healthcare providers are also there to support you in any decision you make regarding genetic screening in your pregnancy.
+Your healthcare providers should also be there to support you in any decision you make regarding genetic screening in your pregnancy.

 The following are some questions that may be helpful to consider if you are on the fence about whether to have cfDNA (or any other) prenatal screening: